nearform/titus/docs/developers/packages/titus-backend/README.md

 * `npm run lint` - apply ESLint / Prettier on sources
 * `npm run lint:fix` - use ESLint / Prettier (with the autofix flag)

-## Manage the Backend Database
-The following commands can be used with your Titus backend database:

-* `npm run db:init` - apply SQL initialisation scripts with `psql` CLI against your database
-* `npm run db:migrate` - apply database migration scripts from `tools/migrations/build` with [postgrator]
-* `npm run db:seed` - seed the database with dev data from `tools/migrations/seed_dev` with [postgrator]

 ## Multi-tenancy with AWS Amplify
 The first step is to add a property to Cognito users, to be able to distinguish their tenancy.